Non-adiabatic dynamics of eccentric black-hole binaries in post-Newtonian theory: Discussion

 \subsection{Future prospects}

 This analysis could not be reliably performed using the Lagrangian planetary equations due to the presence of spurious and uncontrolled features in the evolution of the orbital parameters.
-However, it is worth stressing that the evolutions obtained when assuming the harmonic gauge produces the most consistent results are similar to those from our gauge-free method.
+However, it is worth stressing that the evolutions obtained when assuming the harmonic gauge produce the most consistent results are similar to those from our gauge-free method.
+To assess whether the proposed representation of the dynamics leads to a formally gauge-invariant description (in the sense of independence from gauge parameters, as is the case for globally defined quantities such as the total energy), one must now compute the energy and angular momentum fluxes.
+Due to the complexity of the calculation, we defer this analysis to future work.

 This work is grounded in and directly compared to the osculating formalism, which incorporates the Newtonian and 2.5PN terms only in both the equations of motion and the definitions of energy and angular momentum.
 While terms up to 4.5 PN are available, including both conservative and dissipative terms \cite{2002PhRvD..65j4008P, 2006PhRvD..73l4012K}, deriving Lagrangian planetary equations consistent with these higher orders requires a more detailed and careful treatment than that outlined in Sec.~\ref{lagrangian} as suggested in Ref. \cite{2004PhRvD..70f4028D}.
-Most importantly, incorporating corrections to the dissipative terms at 3.5PN order introduces six new gauge parameters, while employing 4.5PN corrections adds twelve additional gauge parameters \cite{1995PhRvD..52.6882I, 2021PhRvD.104j4023T}.
+Most importantly, incorporating corrections to the dissipative terms at 3.5PN order introduces six new gauge parameters \cite{1995PhRvD..52.6882I, 2025CQGra..42f5015B}, while employing 4.5PN corrections adds twelve additional gauge parameters.
 Although our method can, in principle, be extended to higher PN orders, including these corrections is non-trivial and would require a significantly more convoluted derivation.
 We leave such extensions to future work.
 Other non-adiabatic treatments of the dynamics of eccentric BH binaries have been presented in e.g. Ref.~\cite{2021PhRvD.103f4066T, 2023PhRvD.107j3040T}, and a detailed comparison with those methods is another interesting avenue for future work.
 Finally, this study considers non-spinning black hole binaries.
 Some of the authors \cite{2023PhRvD.108l4055F, 2024PhRvD.110f3012F} have shown a correlation between the evolution of spin direction and eccentricity.
 Investigating how this new formalism affects this interplay, and vice versa, as well as the influence of spin on the evolution of eccentricity, is another important avenue that requires further careful study.

 \acknowledgements

 We thank Chris Moore, Clifford Will, and Isobel Romero-Shaw for discussions.
 G.F., N.L., D.G., and M.B. are supported by ERC Starting Grant No.~945155--GWmining, Cariplo Foundation Grant No.~2021-0555, MUR PRIN Grant No.~2022-Z9X4XS, MUR Grant ``Progetto Dipartimenti di Eccellenza 2023-2027'' (BiCoQ), and the ICSC National Research Centre funded by NextGenerationEU.
 D.G. is supported by MSCA Fellowships No.~101064542--StochRewind and No.~101149270--ProtoBH.
 Computational work was performed at CINECA with allocations through INFN and Bicocca.